 Guide10 min read

-Give consultants and referral partners a practical assessment for spotting where store closeout records lose proof, ownership, and reviewability.
+Give consultants and referral partners a practical assessment for spotting where store closeout records lose proof, ownership and facts the team can check.

 Marcus Hale, Operations Editor